NoTests/SharedSequence.kt/README.md

 Some shared sequence operators accept lambdas as parameters (`map`, `filter`, ...).
 What if the lambda you send as a parameter in this operators throws?
 Will it make the observable unsafe?
 The answer is no!
-These operators will catch your errors and emmit them via the `ErrorReporting.exceptions()` observable.
-There you can subscribe and analyse your exceptions - usually, crashing your app in DEBUG mode, and log-and-ignore the exception in RELEASE mode.
+These operators will catch your errors and emit them via the `ErrorReporting.exceptions()` observable.
+There you can subscribe and analyze your exceptions - usually, crashing your app in DEBUG mode, and log-and-ignore the exception in RELEASE mode.

 Shared sequence is an abstract construct and to define a concrete implementation you need two